01 of 09

 Here’s a great-looking hat that’s made of balloons.
 Many will find that it resembles that of a court jester.

-Compared against the basic balloon hat and Helmet Hat, this one is more detailed and fanciful and takes more balloons and additional time to make.
+Compared to the basic balloon hat and helmet hat, this one is more detailed and fanciful and takes more balloons and additional time to make.
 This one is also harder to estimate so that it fits well on the head of a spectator.

 To make this “jester” balloon hat, you’ll need to have mastered the pinch twist.

 Materials You'll Need

 - Two 260 balloons.
 Try to find two colors that go well together.

 02 of 09

 Inflate both balloons leaving at least a six-inch tip on each.Continue to 3 of 9 below.

 Starting at the knot end of a balloon, make a long basic twist about a foot long, followed by a pinch twist.Continue to 4 of 9 below.